The SQL TRIM Function: How it Works and When to Use It

-In a database you often find leading and trailing spaces around a string.
-You must have wondered how to remove these spaces.
-TRIM is one of the most frequently used operations for trimming string type data.
-The TRIM function is used to remove specified prefix or suffix from a string.
-It removes all spaces from a text string except the single spaces between words.
+Databases often contain unwanted leading and trailing spaces or other characters around a data string.
+If these spaces or characters aren’t removed or trimmed, the data will return incorrect matches for queries with WHERE and other clauses.
+The SQL TRIM function is one of the most frequently used SQL operations for trimming string type data, and it removes all spaces and other specified characters from a text string except for the single spaces between words.

-As the demand for database developers are rising in different sections of the industry, you will call the shots if you learn SQL.
-Most database vendors are aligning their databases with the ANSI/ISO SQL standard.
-So when you learn how to handle SQL databases, you’ll be prepared to move from one database to another.
-The SQL language hasn’t changed much over the decades and once you understand the basics of SQL, you can keep upgrading and building your knowledge so that you can add more features and functionality to your database.
-By knowing SQL, as a DBA, you’ll be able to make better decisions and move poorly performing code out of the database.
-Through experience and practice you will soon be able to spot the problems even before they strike.
+The demand for database developers is rising across all sectors of the industry, and most database vendors are aligning their databases with the ANSI/ISO SQL standard.
+When you know how to handle SQL databases, you’ll be prepared to move from one database to another and keep upgrading your abilities to add more features and functionality to your databases.
+Thanks to your familiarity with SQL, you’ll be able to move poorly performing code out of the database, make better decisions, and spot problems before they strike.

 - MySQL: TRIM( ), RTRIM( ), LTRIM( )

 - Oracle: RTRIM( ), LTRIM( )

 - SQL Server: RTRIM( ), LTRIM( )

 By default, the SQL TRIM function removes specified characters and spaces on either side of a text string, and you can specify which string SQL TRIM should operate on with the element STRING.